klees/ILIAS/docs/development/tb-strategy.md

   benefit from our knowledge and code, just as we benefit from theirs.
 We shall cooperate closely with communities that share our values and challenges.

+### Use of Artificial Intelligence

+AI has become an important topic in software development, education and virtually every other field of work.
+We see potential to improve our processes and product, but we also see risks for our software and community.
+To reap benefits and control risks, we ask for deliberate approaches to incorporate AI.

+We set the following goals:

+* When designing interfaces to AI systems, we look to follow the goals outlined in "Platform for Learning".
+* Before introducing AI tools to our processes, potential shortcomings and benefits are considered to make an informed decision.
+* The use of AI by contributors benefits the general qualities we are looking for in our product and processes.

 ## Usage of this Document